BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 # **Following chord charts**

-A good way to use the MiniChord, especially if you want to cover some popular songs, is to use readily available chord charts.
+A good way to use the minichord, especially if you want to cover some popular songs, is to use readily available chord charts.

 **Chord charts are a simplified kind of tablature that only includes the lyrics and the chord of the song**.
 Usually the chords are written on top of the lyrics, at the moment where they are supposed to happen in the song.